 - Test.
 After completing the task of coding, test it.
 Send it out to professionals you may know, share it with your friends and family to try the app, and receive their feedback.
-After receiving the reviews, analyze it, think about what you can do next time, and what aspects of coding you need to learn more about.
+After receiving the reviews, analyze them, and think about what you can do next time, and what aspects of coding you need to learn more about.

-- Now, if you think that your developed app is able to kick out to the market and target the low marketplace then you can do this by knowing that how much it cost to make an app and then launch your app regarding the cost of low marketplace.
+- Now, if you think that your developed app is able to kick out to the market and target the low marketplace then you can do this by knowing how much it cost to make an app and then launch your app regarding the cost of the low marketplace.

 App development for beginners is a long and exhaustive road.
 So, keep working on your craft until you feel like you got a solid hang of it.

 Another productive and lucrative way of doing so is sharing your code with mobile app development companies.
 In this way, you’ll get the experience as well as paid.